-SRS uses calculated radionuclide concentrations instead of measured concentrations for dose determinations because conventional analytical methods do not detect most of the radionuclides SRS released in the air samples collected at the Site perimeter and offsite locations.
+SRS uses calculated radionuclide concentrations instead of measured concentrations for dose determinations because conventional analytical methods do not detect most of the radionuclides that SRS released in the air samples collected at the Site perimeter and offsite locations.
 However, SRS can routinely measure tritium concentrations at locations along the Site perimeter and compare these results with the calculated concentrations to confirm the dose models.
-In 2020, this comparison showed that the dose models used at SRS were about 0.5 to 1.5 times more conservative than the actual measured tritium concentrations.
+In 2021, this comparison showed that the dose models used at SRS were about two times more conservative than the actual measured tritium concentrations.